santhoshse7en/imdby/README.md

 - Some simple example scripts - useful for the end users - are included in this package;

-imbpy powers many other software and has been used in various research papers. _`Curious about that`_?
+imdby powers many other software and has been used in various research papers. _`Curious about that`_?

 ## Installation